One more selfie for the road. We love you, America. pic.twitter.com/71k46uGADV

 During visits to a historically Black church and an African American museum, Mr. Biden reflected on his history with a place that he said had played a pivotal role in his life and career and that pushed him in his efforts to restore “the soul of the nation.”…

-And here’s Joe that night, on the stage with Jim Clyburn, who had done more than anyone else to spur that victory (yeah, the picture quality is sorry, but it’s grabbed from video of a raucous moment)…
+And here’s Joe that same night, on the stage with Jim Clyburn, who had done more than anyone else to spur that victory (yeah, the picture quality is sorry, but it’s grabbed from video of a raucous moment)…

 And here they are together yesterday in Charleston.
 (I’m just linking to it since I don’t own the copyright.)

 Back to our subject.
 Did Joe restore “the soul of the nation?”
-Well that’s why he had decided to do, after the shame of Charlottesville.
+Well that’s what he had decided to do, after the shame of Charlottesville.
 Joe had done more for his country, and was more deserving of a peaceful retirement, than anyone I knew.
 But he stepped forward, and gave his all.
 I don’t know if we can say he saved the nation’s soul, given the way the nation behaved over this past year.
 But he certainly resurrected it after its ignominious death in 2016.
 And for those four more years of life — from 2021 to this day — the United States was again a nation its Founders could take pride in having established.

 And I will always be profoundly grateful to him for that.
 Joe Biden is my hero.